ossf/community/wg-securing-software-repos/README.md

+This is a top level group.

+ The designated lead isdi

 # wg-securing-software-repos

 OpenSSF Working Group on Securing Software Repositories

-This is a top level group

 ## Motivation